Ozzyboshi/ClouditaliaCall2HTTPConverter/README.md

 ```

 On this 2 examples an HTTP request to 192.168.1.1 is triggered everytime a whitelisted caller calls sipaccount1 and to 192.168.1.2 whenever sipaccount2 is called.
-Clouditalia offers free sip accounts related to geographical phone numbers (mostly italian) at <a href="www.clouditaliaorchestra.com">www.clouditaliaorchestra.com</a>.

 After a call has been received a busy signal is sent back to the caller so you won't be charged from your telco company.
-I use this process for home automation purposes, the most common possible situation is a raspberry pi connected to some appliance that triggers his GPIOs for every incoming HTTP request.
+I use this process for home automation purposes: the most common scenario is a raspberry pi connected to some appliance by his GPIO.
-ClouditaliaCall2HTTPConverter extens this feature so you can control your home appliances directly from your cellphone with a simple voicecall.
+Using a simple http server on the raspberry you can control its GPIO (therefore your home appliances) directly from your cellphone just making a simple voicecall.

+No smartphones are required, no dataplan is required.

 SIP Ports
 ------------